 West Lothian Council has wisely designated several plots of land at the centre of West Inch as community-use space.
 In developing our church building, we aspire to add value to our community by providing space that may not otherwise be available:

 - Café and gathering space: Wester Inch lacks a focus point for community gathering.
-Where can mums with toddlers meet up after the school run?
+Where can people in the village meet up with friends and colleauges for a cuppa?
 Our building will include a spacious café with gathering space open for the community and available to hire for special events.

 - Performing Arts Venue: our worship space will be equipped with state-of-the-art audio/visual and lighting to offer the community an amazing venue for performances and events.